rcapper/RAD/README.md

 Here, we used the enzyme BcgI, which recognizes the site ...∇(N10)CGA(N6)TGC(N12)∇..., to digest the genome of the scleractinian coral *Acropora millepora*.

+Note: BcgI is methylation-**sensitive**; we're not sure what kind of bias, if any, this introduces, but it is definitely something to consider.

 ## Trimming Raw Reads
 ---